Breast Lift (Mastopexy)

 The cost of a breast lift will vary depending on the surgeon you choose and the facilities used.
 Your surgeon will help you estimate potential costs after an initial consultation.

-Expect surgeon’s fees for a breast reduction to cost between $6000 and $8000 (AUD).
+Expect surgeon’s fees for a breast lift to cost between $6000 and $8000 (AUD).
 You’ll need to add the assistant surgeon’s fees, anaesthetist’s fee, hospital facilities and the cost of follow up visits to this figure.

 If you have implants inserted at the same time your costs, including the cost of implants would come to around $12,000 (AUD).